UniversityOfSaintThomas/Cascade_documentation/orion/README.md

 # Orion

-This is the documentation specific to the **Capricorn** template.
+This is the documentation specific to the **Orion** template.
 When you make a new Cascade instance using this template, do not proceed with anything until the following steps are completed.

 **_The first steps are to make sure the Publishing Destinations and Transports have been disabled and removed._**